Skip to main content

 Stop creating SDK pregen wallets

-For new wallets, switch to the REST API.
-Replace createWalletPreGen() calls with POST /v1/wallets.
-Wallets created via the REST API are already ready for signing — no migration needed.
+For new wallets, switch to the REST SDK or REST API.
+Replace createWalletPreGen() calls with para.createWallet() from @getpara/rest-sdk, or call POST /v1/wallets directly.
+Wallets created via REST are already ready for signing — no migration needed.

 2